aled/Grufs/README.md

   as low as 512 bytes or as large as 128KB.
-- Deduplicates whole chunks only - Each difference in a file will cause approximately 2 additional chunks to be stored (it would be possible to get better performance by identifying 'before' and 'after' chunks and running an diff algorithm over them. have changed, and performing a diff algorithm on them.
+- Deduplicates whole chunks only - Each difference in a file will cause approximately 2 additional chunks to be stored (it would be possible to get better performance by identifying 'before' and 'after' chunks and running an diff algorithm over them.

 ## Encryption Goals
 - Use standard algorithms only.